mono/website/docs/advanced/aot.md

 Code generated by the AOT compilation step is position independent, unlike the JIT code which is tuned for the actual execution of the process.
 This means that certain programs might run slower as the generated code is more general than the specific code that the JIT can produce.

-As of Mono 2.0, AOT compilation is only supported for non-generic methods. support for generics is currently under development.

-If you want to disable the use of the AOT generated code for a particular program execution, use the -O=-aot command line flag to the runtime.
+If you want to disable the use of the AOT generated code for a particular program execution, use the `-O=-aot` command line flag to the runtime.

-See the discussion on [OptimizingAOT](/archived/optimizingaot)

 Discussion
 ----------